 There's also a big group of people to whom Reason+ is terrible: the pure hobbyist.
 I have a friend who bought Reason 7, makes a few songs a year, and is totally happy.
 He actually just upgraded to Reason 11, and is now busy hunting down free VSTs.
 And he's still totally happy!
 If you're the type of musician who doesn't need the latest and greatest, then a Reason+ subscription is just throwing money away.

-Until Reason Studios provides a clearer framework for Reason+, my review for it would be an 8/10.
+Now that Reason Studios has provided a clearer framework for Reason+, including a roadmap and over a year of running the program, my review for it would be an 8/10.
 For the right user, especially someone using Reason as a plugin, Reason+ is probably closer to a 9/10.
 For the wrong user - someone like me who has invested in a lot of Reason products (but not all of them) - Reason+ is probably closer to a 5/10.
 It's a good product, but not a compelling price.

 But that's just me!
 Would you buy Reason+?
 Have you used it?
 What are your experiences with it?
 Please leave a comment below!